 Frank shook his head.
 "Wouldn't it be easier just to kill him?"

 Going in person was out of the question.
 Henry didn't need Kort or any of his Wizard guards seeing his face, knowing his name, at least not so early in the game.
 Frank merely raised his eyebrows but nodded in partial understanding.
-His casual acceptance was a trait Henry quite liked about him.
+His casual acceptance was something Henry quite liked about him.

 "This is hilarious," he choked out.